rdk/p2rank/misc/tutorials/new-feature-evaluation-tutorial.md

 _(this section is work in progress)_

-How to evaluate wheather the new feature is useful?
+How to evaluate whether the new feature is useful?
 Is it helping to predict more binding sites, and/or more precisely predict their shape?

 This question is more complicated that it may seem.